MHammad33/personal-finance-tracker/README.md

 - Make sure your code passes linting checks before submitting a pull request.
 - Write concise and clear commit messages to improve code readability.

+### Guidelines for Pull Requests

+- Ensure your code is well-documented with comments.
+- Run all tests before submitting a pull request.
+- Follow the existing code style and formatting guidelines.
+- Create small and focused pull requests instead of large, multi-feature ones.

 ## 10. License

 **All rights reserved**: This project is copyrighted, and all rights are